 In the natural ecosystem habitats of most common tropical fish, the presence of toxic levels of nitrogen-containing compounds is relatively rare.
 In an aquarium environment, however, there is often overfeeding and overcrowding in a small, contained space.
 These fully closed environments are conducive to nitrogen pollution that can sicken or even kill your aquarium fish.
-Here is an overview of the basic compounds and processes that make up the Nitrogen Cycle.
+These are the basic compounds and processes that make up the nitrogen cycle.

 This cascade describes how natural wastes in the water get processed in natural ecosystems.
 And even in a closed aquarium, this cascade must be established and fostered by the hobbyist.
 Ammonia, nitrite, and nitrate are the main biological toxins that occur in an aquarium, so the nitrogen "cycle" must work effectively to convert and remove all of these waste byproducts.